New tax law for 2019

 On 14 February 2019, Luxembourg’s Chambre des Députés voted to approve Bill No 7333, necessary to ratify the text of the MLI.
 No changes have been made to the original list of reservations and notifications submitted to the OECD.

 Following this, on 9 April 2019 Luxembourg deposited with the OECD its instrument of ratification of the MLI.
 Under the provisions of the MLI, this formal action defines the subsequent timing for the MLI to begin to come into effect for Luxembourg’s network of tax treaties.

-The dates on which the provisions of the MLI that apply to Luxembourg’s double tax treaty network then actually come into effect are variable, as these also depend on the timing of ratification process for the MLI by each relevant treaty co-signatory.
-However it is now clear that, insofar as the new “Principal Purposes Test” in the MLI potentially limits the treaty benefits of reduced or zero rates of withholding taxes, for many of Luxembourg’s treaties these MLI measures will take effect on 1 January 2020.
+The dates on which the provisions of the MLI that apply to Luxembourg’s DTT network then actually come into effect are variable, as these also depend on the timing of ratification process for the MLI by each relevant treaty co-signatory.
+However, it is now clear that, insofar as the new 'Principal Purposes Test' in the MLI potentially limits the treaty benefits of reduced or zero rates of withholding taxes, for many of Luxembourg’s treaties these MLI measures will take effect on 1 January 2020.

-Conversely, Luxembourg’s treaties with countries that have yet to sign the MLI – such as the United States – cannot be affected by any MLI modifications, unless and until the country concerned has both subsequently signed the MLI and gone through its ratification and deposit processes.
+Conversely, Luxembourg’s treaties with countries that have yet to sign the MLI, such as the United States (US), cannot be affected by any MLI modifications, unless and until the country concerned has both subsequently signed the MLI and gone through its ratification and deposit processes.

 Luxembourg Budget Law 2019: Corporate tax rate reduction and revamp of tax unity regime